Sewage Sludge Spreading Prion Disease

 Colm Kelleher, the author of Brain Trust: The Hidden Connection Between Mad Cow Disease and Alzheimer’s Disease is a fascinating book that covers a lot of ground quickly.
 It connects many dots about deadly prion diseases.

-One pathway that he doesn’t mention is sewage sludge, which exposes livestock, wildlife and humans to the largest prion pathway in the world.
+One pathway that he doesn’t mention is sewage sludge (also known as biosolids), which exposes livestock, wildlife and humans to the largest prion pathway in the world.
 Beef and dairy cattle are raised on land contaminated with infectious waste.
 The infectious prions also contaminate water supplies from that point to downstream reservoirs, including creeks, ponds, rivers, lakes and oceans.

 In order to understand the threat, one must understand the dynamics of this neurological disease.
 Alzheimer’s disease, for example, is a member of an aggressive family of neurodegenerative diseases known as Transmissible Spongiform Encephalopathy (TSE).
 The operative word is “transmissible.”